jtfmumm/javascript/README.md

     }
     ```

   - Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
+Place single line comments on a new line above the subject of the comment.
 Put an empty line before the comment.

     ```javascript
     // bad